mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 browser, and any server side processing, like in e.g. PHP, is not necessary.
 The *old* approach, where web pages were rendered on the server and returned in a HTTP response, is always paired with some Javascript whenever interactivity is required.
-With the emergence of *single-page apps* [], where each piece the of UI is updated independently using AJAX or similar technology, the number of use cases for server-side approach decreases significantly.
+With the emergence of *single-page web applications* [], where each piece the of UI is updated independently using AJAX calls or a similar technology, the number of use cases for server-side approach decreases significantly.

 ## Adaptive user interfaces

+An Adaptive user interface, or AUI, is an user interface that both adapts, or changes it's layout depending on context where it is used and also allows the user to perform this adaptation manually.
+Providing adaptive interface is a key part of maximizing the *user experience*.

+**Automatic adaptation.**
+The interface can adapt it's layout to the surrounding environement.
+For, instance, parts of a widget may by shown or hidden and the widgets may be reordered when displayed on e.g. a mobile device.
+This is critical part behind the success of *mobile web* approach to web development.
+Automatic adaptation may be easily achieved thanks to web technologies like *media queries*, but is often not supported in desktop solutions.
+This also applies to existing GUI frameworks for TANGO.

+**Manual adaptation.**
+The second form of adaptive user interface is an interface that may be dynamically changed by the user according to his needs.
+This allows for creating a personalized views for diffrent users and diffrent situations.
+This approach is supported in TANGO world by the Taurus framework, which offers tools for manipulating the UI at runtime.

-## Aims and goals
+## Goals and objectives

-## Objectives
+Web-based approach to building user interfaces gains popularity.
+However, it has not beed widely adopted among the TANGO Control System client applications and GUI frameworks.